daniellekurtin/basic_scripts_4_PPI/README.md

 # basic_scripts_4_PPI
-## Here are my basic, basic, BASIC scripts I use for the "PPI_myOmy" repository
+Here are my basic, basic, BASIC scripts I use for the "PPI_myOmy" repository

 I'm working how to make each branch a new script.
-We'll see
+We'll see how it goes!